- Appeal to the Stone

-- The Act of dismissing a statement as absurd without providing any proof that is absurd.
+The act of dismissing a statement as absurd without providing any proof that it's absurd.

-- In Thank You For Smoking, Nick Naylor says that the anti-tobacco council wants kids to die because it's good for their chequebooks, which is countered by "that's ridiculous".
-Later, he says that it's hypocritical for Senator Finnistre to say he supports American farmers while calling for the end of tobacco farming, which Finistirre counters with "I...just...psh...no."
+- In Thank You for Smoking, Nick Naylor says that the anti-tobacco council wants kids to die because it's good for their checkbooks, which is countered by "that's ridiculous".
+Later, he says that it's hypocritical for Senator Finnistre to say he supports American farmers while calling for the end of tobacco farming as their products also kill, which Finistirre counters with "I...just...psh...no."
 The point in both instances is that Naylor is excellent at winning arguments, rather than that he's right.

 - The origin of the fallacy is Samuel Johnson's response to Bishop Berkeley's argument that material objects do not exist, only minds and the ideas within them.
 He said "I refute it thus" and kicked a stone, which, naturally, failed to show that this was a material object rather than just an idea within a mind.